 Medical audits can provide:

-We provide onsite education sessions and staff training to help prepare your staff for an outbreak of Coronavirus CoVid19:
+We provide onsite education and remote web based sessions and staff training to help your staff working during an outbreak of Coronavirus COVID-19:

 Corona viruses are one of the most common causes of colds and respiratory infections.